Authors of section

 8. Amputation for osteomyelitis

-Rarely does systemic infection flare out of control in patients with chronic osteomyelitis.
-Thus, for these patients, amputation is almost never an urgent, life-or-death decision.
-However, should repeated attempts to control infection, gain bone healing and restore function be unsuccessful, amputation may prove to be the most appropriate way of restoring function and allowing the patient to resume a more normal life.
+Should repeated attempts to control infection, obtain bone healing, and restore function be unsuccessful, amputation may prove to be the most appropriate way of restoring function and allowing the patient to resume a more normal life.

-The decision to amputate should be considered carefully and individually, including patient and family.
-One should compare the best predicted outcome with limb salvage with what is expected from amputation.
-The length of time required for treatment, and the complications that might occur on the way are also important factors.
-Prosthetic function with a lower extremity amputation, particularly below the knee, is much more successful than what can be achieved with upper-extremity amputations.
-The availability and cost of prosthetics must also be considered, and they vary among different health systems.
+The decision to amputate should be considered carefully by the people involved, including the patient and their family.
+One should compare the best predicted outcome from limb salvage with what is expected from amputation.
+The length of time required for treatment and complications that might occur during it are also important factors.
+Prosthetic function with a lower-extremity amputation, particularly below the knee, is much more successful than what can be achieved with upper-extremity amputations.
+The availability and cost of prosthetics must also be considered, and these vary in different health systems.

-Different cultures, countries and religions provide different perspectives to this controversy.
-The individual patient’s preferences within his or her social setting must never be forgotten.
+Different cultures, countries, and religions have different perspectives on amputation, and the individual patient’s preferences within his or her social setting must never be forgotten.

 The surgeon’s job is to educate the patient about realistic expectations.